LukaPetricevicHub/My-to-do-list-web/README.md

 # To-Do List Application

 ## Overview
-This project is a simple To-Do List application built to help users manage their tasks efficiently.
-It provides a user-friendly interface to add, edit, delete, and mark tasks as complete.
+This To-Do List application helps users stay organized.
+It offers a user-friendly interface to add, edit, delete, and mark tasks as complete.
+Adding and editing tasks is quick and intuitive, while deleting helps maintain a clutter-free list.
+Marking tasks as complete clearly distinguishes finished tasks from pending ones.
+Perfect for personal and professional use, this application streamlines task management, enhancing overall productivity.

 ## Features
 - Add new tasks